chanawh/py-algorithms-and-structures/python-chat-system/README.md

 reverse proxy) works the same way: it owns the public endpoint, distributes incoming requests to your replicas, and Redis keeps each instance in sync.

+**Is a load balancer built in?** No. The FastAPI service only exposes HTTP and WebSocket endpoints; it does not embed a proxy.
+When you run a single instance locally (e.g., `uvicorn fastapi_chat:app --port 8000`), there is no need for a balancer.
+To scale out, start multiple app instances and place them behind an external layer-7 balancer (cloud LB, ingress controller, Nginx/HAProxy/Envoy, etc.) that owns the public port and forwards traffic to each replica.

 Clients can page through durable history via:

 - `GET /api/history?room=<room>&limit=50&before_id=<id>`